antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 Now if we take a look at asynchronous operations, we have same problem.
 Let's take for instance Promises, by default they are only meant to represent the success information.

-The problem there is that we often end up using defensive programming and having try/catch statements just for safety, sometimes we don't do anything in these catch blocks.
+The problem there is that we end up exceptions being typed as unknown or any, we often end up using defensive programming and having try/catch statements just for safety, sometimes we don't do anything in these catch blocks.

-And even worse, the problem is that these errors lack of explicitness but also the behavior between synchronous and asynchronous change and the API to manage errors is not the same.
+And even worse, the problem is that these errors lack of explicitness but also the behavior between synchronous and asynchronous APIs change and the way to manage errors is not the same.

-9) (1mn) Re-creating the lost information
+9) (1mn) Re-creating the lost information ✅

-So what we end up doing is trying to re-create some kind of type-level and runtime information that we lose during the process of throwing exceptions.
+And because exceptions are being typed as unknown or any, what we end up doing is trying to re-create some kind of type-level and runtime information that we lose during the process of throwing exceptions.

 So at some point we had it, but then we threw an exception and then we just go back into the dark world of any and unknown.

 [TRANSITION] We love our dear TypeScript type-system so why not just having another way of dealing with errors

-10) (2mn) Error management with Effect
+10) (2mn) Error management with Effect ✅

 What if I tell you that with Effect we can represent Errors as Values and deal with them as if they were part of the happy path